bareos/bareos/pull_request_template.md

 - [ ] Code comments are correct (logically and spelling)
 - [ ] Required documentation changes are present and part of the PR
 - [ ] `bareos-check-sources --since-merge` does not report any problems
-- [ ] `git status` should not report modifications in the source tree after building and testing

 ##### Tests